The CHILD Project

 Why is access to a national database needed?

 The National Center for Missing and Exploited Children estimates that on average; more than 2,000 children are reported missing every day across the nation.
-Iris recognition technology will enhance the identification methods already in place by providing a quick and easy method of correctly and positively identifying an individual.
+Iris recognition technology enhances and significantly improves the identification methods already in place by providing a quick and easy method of correctly and positively identifying an individual.
 As children grow, their physical appearance changes but their iris never changes.
-Today, there is no national registry of biometric identification information that could help locate and positively identify missing children and adults.
+Until the creation of The Child Project™, there was no national registry of biometric identification information that could help locate and positively identify missing children and adults.
 The Child Project™ fills that critical gap.

 What is included with the system?